John Aber: Research area

 Most of Aber's research career focused on the carbon, nitrogen and water dynamics of forested ecosystems as impacted by major sources of pollution, including acid rain and ozone, and the impact of a changing climate.
 He was a principal investigator at the NSF Long-term Ecological Research sites at Hubbard Brook in New Hampshire, and at the Harvard Forest in central Massachusetts.
 He used a combination of field measurements, advanced remote sensing techniques and computer modeling to predict the future of forests, especially in the Eastern U.S. and Ireland.
 Working with many close colleagues and graduate students, Aber was engaged in 56 funded projects over a 40 year period with support provided primarily by NASA, the National Science Foundation and the USEPA.

 Aber also worked with colleagues at the Harvard Forest on the Wildlands and Woodlands Project focused on maintaining 70% of the New England landscape in forest cover, and with colleagues at UNH on defining just what it means to be a sustainable university.
 While at the University of Wisconsin-Madison, Aber worked with William Jordan and others at the university’s Arboretum to develop a scientific approach to restoration ecology.
 He was for a short while Director of a Center for Restoration Ecology at the Arboretum.

 Aber's final funded project applied concepts learned from four decades of forest research to sustainable management of an agroecosystem located at New Hampshire's Organic Dairy Research Farm.
 The project focused on reducing dependence on external sources of energy and materials to help close the carbon and nutrient cycles on the farm.

 Aber retired from UNH in May 2021 and is pursuing a life-long interest in the writing of popular science.
-He is posting essays to the Substack site listed below, and working on a book.
-Both focus on providing accessible presentations of the science of weather, climate and climate change.
+He has recently published a book through Yale University Press, and continues to post essays to the Substack site listed below.
+Both are titled Less Heat More Light and focus on providing accessible and hopefully interesting presentations on the science of weather, climate and climate change.